 Robert C. Bollinger, MD, MPH

-Dr. Bollinger received an undergraduate degree from Haverford College, a Doctor of Medicine from Dartmouth Medical School, and a Masters in Public Health from JH Bloomberg School of Public Health.
-He completed his Internal Medicine training at the University of Maryland Medical Systems followed by a post-doctoral fellowship in Infectious Diseases at JHU School of Medicine.
-Dr. Bollinger is Board Certified in Internal Medicine and Infectious Diseases by the American Board of Internal Medicine.
+Dr. Bollinger received an undergraduate degree from Haverford College, a Doctor of Medicine from Dartmouth Medical School, and a Master of Public Health from JH Bloomberg School of Public Health.
+He completed his internal medicine training at the University of Maryland Medical Systems, followed by a post-doctoral fellowship in infectious diseases at JHU School of Medicine.